micdr93/Guerrier-Clothing/README.md

 ### Images

-- All images and products on the site were created by myself, using Adobe Photoshop.
+- All images and products on the site were created and designed by myself, using Adobe Photoshop.

 # Business Model